Storage in XCP-ng

 Ceph iSCSI gateway

-Experimental, this needs reliable testing to ensure no block corruption happens in regular use.
+Experimental - This needs reliable testing to ensure no block corruption happens in regular use.
+No official support is provided.

 This is at this moment the only way to connect to Ceph with no modifications of dom0, it's possible to create multiple Ceph iSCSI gateways following this: https://docs.ceph.com/docs/master/rbd/iscsi-target-cli/